 The Foundation examined cones, flares, and emergency flashing light patterns.
 Researchers found these led to significant lane shifts by drivers but were less effective at reducing speeds or increasing the distance to the passing vehicles that did not change lanes.

 The results from these field studies suggest that using VMS, nighttime light patterns, cones, or flares can positively impact the behaviors of passing motorists under most circumstances.
 AAA strongly recommends service vehicles or fleets utilize these features, to protect these roadside heroes.

-"AAA will be sharing this research with impacted industries and safety advocates in hopes that they will adopt these lifesaving countermeasures,” said Adrienne Woodland, spokeswoman, AAA – The Auto Club Group.
-"At the same time, The Auto Club Group is working with Michigan lawmakers to strengthen the existing ‘Move Over’ law to require drivers to move over for everyone, including disabled motorists.”
+"AAA will be sharing this research with impacted industries and safety advocates in hopes that they will adopt these lifesaving countermeasures,” said Brian Ortner, spokesperson, AAA Nebraska.
+"At the same time, The Auto Club Group is having conversations with Nebraska lawmakers to strengthen the existing ‘Move Over’ law to require drivers to move over for everyone, including disabled motorists.”

 Currently, all 50 states require drivers to move over for first responders and tow trucks.
 Yet only nine states have a law requiring drivers to move over for a disabled vehicle with their hazard lights on.
-AAA representatives in Michigan are working with lawmakers in effort to introduce a bill in the 2023 legislative session which would do just that.
+AAA representatives in Nebraska are initiating conversations with lawmakers in effort to introduce a bill amendment in the legislature.

-Passing would help prevent a tragic trend.
+Adopting would help prevent a tragic trend.
 Nationwide, nearly 350 people are struck and killed outside a disabled vehicle each year.
-Michigan had 39 deaths between 2016 and 2020.

 Examining the Dangers for Tow Truck Drivers and First Responders